Customer journeys and workflow

 Outcomes and decisions

 In GBG GO, outcomes typically refer to module results while decisions refer to evaluation results.
 See Glossary of terms for more details.
 Outcomes and decisions are evaluated in order from top to bottom.
 When a condition is met, that result is returned and processing stops.
-For example, in a NameMatch module, if customer names match correctly, the system immediately returns the IsNameMatch outcome.
-All remaining configured outcomes are skipped.Journey instance
+For example, in a NameMatch module, if customer names match correctly, then the system returns the IsNameMatch outcome.
+In this case, the outcome has a configuration of Does name match = is true.
+All remaining configured outcomes or decisions are skipped.Journey instance

 Resource ID and journey versions

 A resource ID identifies a specific journey version.
 When a journey is published, it receives a unique resource ID.
 To start a journey, you provide this ID in the request.
-If you want to start the most recent published version, append@latest
+If you want to start the most recent published version, append@latest, for example, your-resource-id@latest.
+If your integration requires a specific version, use the fixed resource ID instead of @latest.

 Tasks and data requirements